tahoe-lafs/zfec/zfec/README.txt

 The bin/ directory contains two Unix-style, command-line tools "zfec" and "zunfec".
 Execute "zfec --help" or "zunfec --help" for usage instructions.

 Note: a Unix-style tool like "zfec" does only one thing -- in this case erasure coding -- and leaves other tasks to other tools.
-Other Unix-style tools that go well with zfec include "GNU tar" for archiving multiple files and directories into one file, "rzip" or "lrzip" for compression, and "GNU Privacy Guard" for encryption or "sha256sum" for integrity.
+Other Unix-style tools that go well with zfec include "GNU tar" or "7z" a.k.a. "p7zip" for archiving multiple files and directories into one file, "7z" or "rzip" for compression, and "GNU Privacy Guard" for encryption or "sha256sum" for integrity.
 It is important to do things in order: first archive, then compress, then either encrypt or sha256sum, then erasure code.
 Note that if GNU Privacy Guard is used for privacy, then it will also ensure integrity, so the use of sha256sum is unnecessary in that case.
+Note that if 7z is used for archiving then it also does compression, so you don't need a separate compressor in that case.

  * Performance Measurements